KambizAsadzadeh/KambizAsadzadeh/README.md

 2️⃣ Full stack developer and IT professional with over 15 years of experience.

-3️⃣ Proficient with C, C++, PHP, JavaScript, QML, CSS, HTML and Qt Quick technology.
+3️⃣ Proficient with C, C++, PHP, Solidity, JavaScript, QML, CSS, HTML and Qt Quick technology.

-4️⃣ Proficient with development on macOS, Linux, Windows, iOS, Android, Web and Wasm platforms.
+4️⃣ Proficient with development on macOS, Linux, Windows, iOS, Android, Web, Web3, and Wasm platforms.

 5️⃣ Have mastered many areas of programming like Web Development and server-side programming.